marianohubs/marianohubs/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Cineplanet.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ract
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with next.js-
-- 💬 Ask me about ...
+- 💬 Ask me about: my favorite programing langauge
-- 📫 How to reach me: ...
+- 📫 How to reach me: @marianohubs
-- 😄 Pronouns: ...
+- 😄 Pronouns: he,
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: gamer.
 -->